Ramsey, Paper, Scissors: Background and Winning Strategies

 As mentioned above, Proposer's strategy cannot be purely random, for otherwise Decider could respond by saying YES on every single turn.
 The resulting graph process will be exactly the triangle-free process, which would result in a final graph with an independence number of $\Theta(\sqrt{n \log n})$ w.h.p.\ \cite{Bohman}.

-To achieve an independence number of $\Theta(\sqrt{n} \log n)$, Proposer will divide the game into $m$ stages (which we call epochs), where $m$ is extremely slowly growing (of order $\log ^* n$), and Proposer's strategy is to force Decider to progressively ratchet up the fraction of YES answers in each epoch.
-To do this, Proposer divides the vertex set into $2m$ sets $U_i, V_i$, where $1\le i\le m$ of sizes approximately $|U_i|=|V_i| \approx n/2^{i+1}$.
-On epoch $i$, Proposer proposes all the pairs from $U_i$ to $V_j$ for $j\ge i$ and all the open pairs within $V_i$, mixing together these two kinds of pairs in a uniformly random order.
+To achieve an independence number of $\Theta(\sqrt{n} \log n)$, Proposer will divide the game into $m$ stages (which we call epochs), where $m$ is extremely slowly growing (its growth is of order $\log ^* n$), and Proposer's strategy is to force Decider to progressively ratchet up the fraction of YES answers in each epoch.
+Roughly, this is done as follows, though the precise strategy is slightly more involved.
+Proposer divides the vertex set into $2m$ sets $U_i, V_i$, where $1\le i\le m$ of sizes approximately $|U_i|=|V_i| \approx n/2^{i+1}$.
+In epoch $i$, Proposer proposes all the pairs from $U_i$ to $V_j$ for $j\ge i$ and all the open pairs within $V_i$, mixing together these two kinds of pairs in a uniformly random order.

 To see why Decider must answer YES more often with each epoch, note that in order to keep $V_i$ from containing a large independent set, Decider must answer YES with a certain density $p$.
-But then the number of edges built from $U_i$ to $V_{i+1}$ will have roughly the same density $p$, which will then close off a large fraction of the pairs in $V_{i+1}$.
+But then the number of edges built from $U_i$ to $V_{i+1}$ will have roughly the same density $p$, which will then close a large fraction of the pairs in $V_{i+1}$.
 Thus, on the next epoch, Decider must answer YES much more frequently in order to reach the same final edge density in $V_{i+1}$.
 After enough epochs, this becomes impossible.
 Proposer's strategy is slightly different from the one sketched above to simplify the analysis; it is formally laid out in Section \ref{sec:Proposer-win}, as are the details of this heuristic argument.